 information about the wines in this catalogue, errors and omissions

 may occur.
-The Canadian Opera Company cannot be held liable if purchased
+CYSTIC FIBROSIS CANADA cannot be held liable if purchased

 wines do not fit the description contained herein.